lbutry/nii2stl_docker/README.md

 - Installation of 'Docker Desktop' (see Instructions)

 # Features
-- Easy installation & command usage (just two commands)
+- Simplified installation and usage — just two commands to get started.
-- Also works with previously generated FreeSurfer output.
+- Compatible with pre-existing FreeSurfer [7.3+] output.
+- Generates print-ready STL files for subcortical structures, cortical regions, and the whole brain.
-- More accurate subcortical segmentation by not only utilizing FreeSurfer's 'recon-all' but also 'segment_subregions'.
+- Enhanced subcortical segmentation by leveraging both FreeSurfer's recon-all and segment_subregions processes.
+- Option to create separate STL files for each hemisphere.
-- Option to obtain an STL-file for each parcel of the Desikan-Killiany Atlas and for each brain lobe.
-[BETA]
+- [BETA] Option to generate STL files for parcels of the Desikan-Killiany Atlas and brain lobes.
-- Outputs a subcortical, cortical and whole brain STL-file.
 - Smaller Docker image (20.46 GB)
-- Options to control subcortical smoothing and overall number of faces.
-- Technical feature: Does not require FSL anymore
+- Technical feature: No longer requires FSL as a dependency.
-- Technical feature: Program is run from one python file.
+- Technical feature: Runs entirely from a single Python file

 # Instructions